GuiMarion/MultimodelEmbedding/README.md

 ## Exemples

-Here are same example on how to use the existing functions :
+Here are same examples of how to use the existing functions :

   i = img("Data/2005.Reykjavik.jpg") # open a file and construct an img object